Systematic analysis of the mass spectra of triply heavy baryons: Conclusions

 \section{Conclusions}

 In this work, we have systematically investigate the mass spectra, the r.m.s. radii and the radial density distributions of the $\Omega_{ccb}$ with $\lambda$-mode and $\Omega_{bbc}$ with $\rho$-mode in the frame work of relativized quark model.
 All parameters used in present work such as quark masses and inter-quark potentials in the Hamiltonian are consistent with those of our previous work\cite{GLY1}.
-According to analyzing the excited energies of different orbital excited modes, we find that the dominant orbital excitations are associated with the heavier quark in charmed-bottom baryons.
+According to analyzing the excited energies of different orbitally excited modes, we find that the dominant orbital excitations are associated with the heavier quark in charmed-bottom baryons.
 This characteristic is consistent well with our previous conclusion which is named as the mechanism of heavy quark dominance \cite{Li:2023gbo}.
 In addition, we also find that the lowest energy level is further lowered by configuration mixing of different angular momentum assignments.
-Basing on these analyses, the complete mass spectra of the ground, orbital and radial excited states($1S\sim4S$, $1P\sim4P$, $1D\sim4D$, $1F\sim4F$ and $1G\sim4G$) are systematically studied(Tables \ref{massccb}-\ref{massbbc}).
+Basing on these analyses, the complete mass spectra of the ground, orbitally and radially excited states($1S\sim4S$, $1P\sim4P$, $1D\sim4D$, $1F\sim4F$ and $1G\sim4G$) of triply heavy baryons are systematically studied(Tables \ref{massccb}-\ref{massbbb}).
 Finally, with the predicted mass spectra, we also construct the Regge trajectories in ($J$,$M^{2}$) plane.

-Up to now, no experimental data related to $\Omega_{ccb}$ and $\Omega_{bbc}$ triply heavy baryons are reported.
-For most theoretical researches, only masses of the ground state, lower radial and angular excited states are explored.
+Up to now, no experimental data related to $\Omega_{ccb}$, $\Omega_{bbc}$, $\Omega_{ccc}$ and $\Omega_{bbb}$ triply heavy baryons are reported.
+For most theoretical researches, only masses of the ground state, lower radially and orbitally excited states are explored.
 If model uncertainties are considered, our predicted results are comparable with some of the results \cite{Yang:2019lsg,Silves:1996myf}.
-In summary, we hope these analyses will be helpful to search for $\Omega_{ccb}$ and $\Omega_{bbc}$ triply heavy baryons in future experiments.
+In summary, we hope these analyses will be helpful to search for triply heavy baryons in future experiments.

 \begin{Large} Acknowledgments \end{Large} This project is supported by National Natural Science Foundation, Grant Number 12175068 and Natural Science Foundation of HeBei Province, Grant Number A2024502002.